top of page

 Nijiru Line (Nijiru or 煮汁 means broth in Japanese) : the broth is a clever mix of meat, fish, vegetables and herbs, it is an essential preparation in the kitchen.

-The idea of broth also corresponds to my way of seeing cutlery: a mixture of know-how, a curiosity towards other cultures, a perfect balance between the handle and the blade, between beauty and efficiency
+The idea of broth also corresponds to my way of seeing cutlery: a mixture of know-how, a curiosity towards other cultures, an infusion of my experiences, a perfect balance between the handle and the blade, between beauty and efficiency

 The Nijiru Range is made up of knives with a 3-layer composite structure called "laminated" or "San Maï" in Japanese.